deislabs/mystikos/doc/user-getting-started-tee-aware.md

 If the application does want to reject/approve based on app identity, it must include `myst/tee.h`, define a function similar to `_verifier`, and pass it to syscall `SYS_myst_verify_cert`.

+## Further readings

+Please read [exposed Open Enclave SDK APIs](./exposed-oe-apis.md] if you are interested in writing applications that interact more closely with the TEE.